smithy-lang/smithy-rs/design/src/rfcs/rfc0020_service_builder.md

 The three use cases described above are supported by `axum` by virtue of the [Router::route](https://docs.rs/axum/latest/axum/routing/struct.Router.html#method.route) method accepting a `tower::Service`.
 The reader should consider a similar approach where the service builder setters accept a `tower::Service<http::Request, Response = http::Response>` rather than the `Handler`.

-Throughout this section we purposely ignore the existence of handlers accepting state alongside the `{Operation}Input`, this class of handlers serve as a distraction and can be handled with small perturbations from each approach.
+Throughout this section we purposely ignore the existence of handlers accepting state alongside the `{Operation}Input`, this class of handlers serve as a distraction and can be accommodated with small perturbations from each approach.

 ### Approach A: Customer uses `OperationHandler::new`